mikekelly/btc-endgame/README.txt

 Bitcoin users can choose to violate the heaviest chain rule and ignore specific chains they beleive are nefarious.
 Bitcoin Core has an RPC endpoint called `invalidateblock` for this purpose.
-An attacker can shape blocks (with bogus transactions) in order to make identifying nefarious chains harder for users, creating the risk of chainsplits.
+An attacker can shape blocks (with their own transactions) in order to make identifying nefarious chains harder for users, creating the risk of chainsplits.
 For this reason, it is likely that mechanisms for coordinating invalidateblock between nodes would be necessary.
 At time of writing, the